-Expedition 315, entitled "Megasplay Riser Pilot," was planned as one of the NanTro-SEIZE Stage 1A expeditions for the future deep riser drilling of the megasplay fault in NanTroSEIZE Stage 2.
+Expedition 315, entitled "Megasplay Riser Pilot," was planned as one of the NanTroSEIZE Stage 1 expeditions in preparation for future deep riser drilling of the megasplay fault in a future stage.
 The primary engineering and scientific objectives of this expedition were to obtain geotechnical information needed for well planning of future riser drilling to 3500 mbsf.
 The location of Site C0001 is critical for understanding the nature of the shallow portions of splay faults.
 The scientific targets of this expedition were stress regime and deformation mechanics, fault-related fluid source and migration pathways, and correlations between fault activity and slump deposits on the trench slope.

-Site C0001 is located at the small bench on the hanging-wall of the megasplay fault (the lower splay fault) and the footwall of the subsidiary fault (the upper splay fault).
-2-D and 3-D seismic profiles show that the small slope basin with a ~200 m thick series of layered reflectors is developed, overlying the more transparent unit corresponding to the wedge-shaped seaward edge of the hanging-wall.
+Site C0001 is located at the small bench on the hanging wall of the megasplay fault (the lower splay fault) and the footwall of the subsidiary fault (the upper splay fault).
+2-D and 3-D seismic profiles show that a small slope basin with a ~200 m thick series of layered reflectors has developed, overlying the more transparent unit corresponding to the wedge-shaped seaward edge of the thrust sheet.
 Coring revealed that the slope basin is composed mainly of Quaternary to late Pliocene silty clay and clayey silt with numerous intercalations of volcanic ash layers.
-The bottom of the basin is composed of a thick sand layer which overlays the late Pliocene to late Miocene transparently and probably belongs to the accretionary prism unit.
-The beginning of the slope basin sedimentation defines the age of the change from the active compressional deformation in the accretionary prism deformation around Site C0001 to an extensional deformation mode.
+The bottom of the basin is composed of a thick sand layer overlying the late Pliocene to late Miocene transparent unit, which probably belongs to the accretionary prism.
+The beginning of slope basin sedimentation defines the age of the change from the active compressional deformation in the accretionary prism around Site C0001 to an extensional deformation mode.
 We could not find any definite candidates for a deformation zone corresponding to the seaward extension of the upper splay fault.
 In contrast, normal faults are dominant in the slope basin and are clustered at some depths.
 Deformations along the upper splay fault seem to be more complex than those expected in the Expedition 315 Scientific Prospectus (Ashi et al., 2007).
-Further detailed analyses on deformation structures are needed for understanding the development of this complex wedge-shaped basin.
-The Scientific Prospectus also anticipated a geochemical signal through the splay fault.
-Preliminary results of shipboard pore fluid geochemistry, however, indicated no specific fluid signal except for some gaps at the lithologic unit boundaries, suggesting minor fluid flow and/or diagenesis.
+Further detailed analyses on deformation structures are needed to understand the development of this complex wedgeshaped basin.

-Minor faults, mostly recognized as dark-color seams, were pervasive in clayey sediments and mudstone of entire intervals.
+Minor faults, mostly recognized as dark-colored seams, were pervasive in clayey sediments and mudstone of entire intervals.
 Structural analyses of such fault planes and slickenlines were crucial for estimating changes of paleostress fields.
-Our preliminary results suggest that the direction of the maximum horizontal compressive stress remains northwest-southeast throughout the entire interval; changes of vertical stress exhibit normal faults in the shallow formation and reversed and strike-slip faults in the deep formation.
-These observations are consistent with results from the northeast-southwest borehole breakouts observed by LWD during Expedition 314 (Kinoshita et al., 2008) and provide more detailed constraints on the stress field in the trench slope site.
+Our preliminary results suggest that the direction of the maximum horizontal compressive stress remains northwestsoutheast throughout the entire interval; permutation of the relative magnitude of the vertical and maximum horizontal principal stresses results in normal faults in the shallow formation and reverse and strike-slip faults in the deep formation.
+These observations are consistent with results from the northeast-southwest borehole breakouts observed by LWD during Expedition 314 (Kinoshita et al., 2008) but provide more detailed constraints on the stress field in the trench slope site.